godeploy/AZ-700/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 4. And then select **Add**.

-   > [!Warning]
-   >
-   >  RDP port 3389 is exposed to the Internet.
+> **Warning**: RDP port 3389 is exposed to the Internet.
 This is only recommended for testing.
 For production environments, we recommend using a VPN or private connection.

 5. Under **Settings**, select **Subnets**.